Muszaki

 Muszaki is a village in the administrative district of Gmina Janowo, within Nidzica County, Warmian-Masurian Voivodeship, in northern Poland.
-It lies approximately 12 km east of Nidzica and 47 km south of the regional capital Olsztyn.
 It is located in Masuria.

 History

 As of 1600, the population of the village was solely Polish.
 As of 1877, the village had a population of 468, Polish by ethnicity, mostly living off potato cultivation and sheep farming.

+During World War II, in 1943, Polish partisans of the Home Army disarmed a German gendarmerie post in the village.